dimolf345/node-breadth-first-search/README.md

 ## Purpose of the challenge

-This project is used to play the [Six Degrees of Kevin Bacon game](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon), in which the purpose is to find the connection between two actors by looking at the connection between their starrings.
+This project is used to play the [Six Degrees of Kevin Bacon game](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon), in which the purpose is to find the connection between two actors by looking at the history of their starrings.
+The app lets the user choose between a small or large dataset.
+In the second case the search of course will take longer time to eventually find the solution.

 ## How to run the project